dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2763: Prioritizing rehabilitation should replace capital punishment.
+### T2763: Focus on rehabilitation and restorative justice rather than state-sanctioned killing.

 |Support|
 |---|